cxlvinchau/hips/docs/getting_started.rst

     # create an mip model with an underlying solver
     model = MIPModel(ClpSolver())
-    # load the problem specified in the mps file at the path parameter into our model
+    # load the problem specified in the .mps file at the path parameter into our model
     load_mps(mip_model=model, path='path_to_mps/mps_file.mps')
     # set the optimization sense
     model.set_mip_sense(ProblemSense.MIN)